1211104979/PFT-TT9L-Assignment-/AlienVSZombie/Main game/PART2.md

 8. Alien generated in the middle
 9. Alien movement (simple movement)

-### To Do

-List all the features not yet done.
-Remove this section if there is no incomplete requirements.

-1. Cool Feature #1
-2. *add more*

 ## Additional Features
 Describe the additional features that has been implemented.

 ## Contributions